Schengen Area: European microstates and Gibraltar

+In 2015, Andorra, Monaco and San Marino began negotiating an Association Agreement with the EU.
+Monaco left the negotiations in 2023, while an agreement for Andorra and San Marino was expected to be concluded in 2024.
+Andorra's ambassador to Spain, Jaume Gaytán, stated in 2015 that he hoped that the agreement would include provisions to make the states associate members of the Schengen Agreement.
+However, the final text only concerned free movement of people and not border control issues.
+However, on 30 May 2024, the Council of the European Union authorised the opening of negotiations for agreements between the European Union and Andorra and San Marino, respectively, in order to create a legal basis for the absence of border controls between these countries and the Schengen area.

+Principality of Andorra

-Andorra is landlocked and does not have an airport or seaport, but there are several heliports.
-Visitors to the country can only gain access by road or helicopter through Schengen members France or Spain.
-Andorra maintains border controls with both France and Spain.
-There are border controls in the other direction also, but these are more focused on customs control (Andorra has considerably lower taxes than its neighbours, with for example a standard VAT rate of just 4.5%).
+A landlocked country, Andorra does not have an airport or seaport, but there are several heliports.
+Visitors to the country can gain access only by road or helicopter through Schengen members France or Spain.
+Andorra has no systematic border controls with either France or Spain.
+Border control points exist and border controls may be carried out in the other direction, but these are more focused on customs control (Andorra has considerably lower taxes than its neighbours, with for example a standard VAT rate of just 4.5%).
 Andorra does not have any visa requirements.
 Citizens of EU countries need either a national identity card or passport to enter Andorra, while anyone else requires a passport or equivalent.
 Schengen visas are accepted, but those travellers who need a visa to enter the Schengen Area need a multiple-entry visa to visit Andorra, because entering Andorra means leaving the Schengen Area, and re-entering France or Spain is considered a new entry into the Schengen Area.
 Andorran citizens do not receive a passport stamp when they enter and leave the Schengen Area.
-Andorra's ambassador to Spain, Jaume Gaytán, has said that he hopes that the agreement will include provisions to make the states associate members of the Schengen Agreement.
+In June 2024, the German Ministry of Foreign Affairs reported that Andorra has a de facto open border with Spain and France.

+Principality of Liechtenstein

-Liechtenstein is landlocked and does not have an international airport.
+Liechtenstein is also landlocked and does not have an international airport.
 It has been a member of the Schengen Area since 2011.
 It does not have a border check at Balzers heliport, as flights to and from Balzers must be to or from the Schengen Area.
-Liechtenstein does not issue visas and as such recommends visitors apply for a visa in another Schengen country, e.g. Switzerland.
+Liechtenstein does not issue visas and as such recommends visitors apply for a visa in another Schengen country.

+Principality of Monaco

 Monaco has an open border with France.
 Schengen laws are administered as if it were part of the EU as a result of bilateral agreements with France, and Schengen visas are accepted.
 Both French and Monégasque authorities carry out checks at Monaco's seaport and heliport.

+Republic of San Marino

-San Marino has an open border with Italy, although some random checks are made by Guardia di Finanza and San Marino's Guardia di Rocca.
+San Marino has an open border with Italy, although some random checks are made by Italy's Guardia di Finanza and San Marino's Guardia di Rocca.